nikiwit/CustomRAG/README.md

         * **Activity Monitor (macOS):** You can also open `Activity Monitor` (use Spotlight: `Cmd + Space`, type `Activity Monitor`, press Enter), go to the search bar in the top-right of the window, and type `Ollama`.
 If you see active `Ollama` processes listed, it is running.
     * **How to Start Ollama:** If you've confirmed Ollama is not running, simply start the Ollama application.
 Find it in your `/Applications` folder or search for "Ollama" using Spotlight (`Cmd + Space`) and launch it.
 This will start the necessary background server and usually make the menu bar icon appear.

+* **`libmagic` Warning (Optional Enhancement):** You might see a warning like `libmagic is unavailable...`.
+This comes from the document parsing library (`unstructured`). `libmagic` helps detect file types more accurately based on content, not just extension.
+    * The script **will run fine without it**, typically using file extensions.
+    * **Installation is optional but recommended** for potentially more robust file handling.
+    * **On macOS:** Install via Homebrew: `brew install libmagic`
+    * **On other OS:** Use your system's package manager (e.g., `apt-get install libmagic1` on Debian/Ubuntu).
+No `pip install` is needed for this specific warning.

+* **`CropBox missing` Warnings (Informational):** When processing PDFs, you might see multiple warnings like `CropBox missing from /Page, defaulting to MediaBox`.
+    * These indicate the PDF file is missing some optional layout metadata.
+    * The parsing library is informing you it's using a default value (the page's physical size).
+    * These warnings are generally **safe to ignore** and usually don't affect the text extraction.
+Only investigate further if you find the content retrieved from your PDFs is inaccurate or incomplete.

 * **Memory Issues (RAM):** If the `app.py` script crashes unexpectedly, especially when processing many documents or asking complex questions, you might be running out of available RAM.
 The `deepseek-r1:8b` model itself requires a substantial amount of RAM to load and run inferences.
 Try closing other memory-intensive applications.
-If problems persist, you might consider trying a smaller Ollama model (e.g., `phi3:medium` or `llama3:8b` which might use slightly less RAM than `deepseek-r1:8b` under certain conditions, or even smaller models like `tinyllama`) by changing `LLM_MODEL_NAME` in `app.py` (remember to `ollama pull` the new model first).
+If problems persist, you might consider trying a smaller Ollama model (e.g., `phi3:medium` or `llama3:8b`) by changing `LLM_MODEL_NAME` in `app.py` (remember to `ollama pull` the new model first).

 * **Dependencies:** Ensure all Python packages listed in `requirements.txt` are correctly installed within your active virtual environment (`venv`).
 If you encounter `ImportError` messages when running `app.py`, double-check your virtual environment is activated (`source venv/bin/activate`) and try running `pip install -r requirements.txt` again.